the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-features.md

 Leadership is different from operating individually, managing a task or administering a role in isolation.
 It is about understanding and enabling the purpose of the project and the process through which people within a team work with each other to reach the overarching goal.

-With this basic understanding of leadership, we discuss some essential leadership features, in contrast to management, in this subchapter.
+With this basic understanding of leadership, we discuss some essential leadership features, in contrast to task management, in this subchapter.

 ## Assigned Leadership